 The working environment for event managers is ever-changing, so there is a need to understand event design and the new challenges they face.
 Crowther (2014) suggests that there are four key areas in a shifting landscape that make event design important:

-A competitive event marketplace has flourished off the back of our increasing desire for these more immersive experiences.
+has flourished off the back of our increasing desire for these more immersive experiences.
 The industry continues to thrive, and attendees show a strong appetite for engaging in real and virtual worlds.
 Because of this, events need to find new ways to stand out and be different; thus, the design of events becomes critical.

 Responsibility for wider impact.
-There is increasing layers of impacts beyond where the event simply takes place.
+There are increasing layers of impacts beyond where the event simply takes place.
 Events can no longer just consider economic sustainability.
 They also need to consider their environmental and social impact as attendees are increasingly aware of these impacts.
 Therefore, the event design needs to consider the different facets of potential effects that surround each event.

-I highly recommend the book these ideas come from if you’re interested in reading more, we use it all the time to teach our event management degree course.
+I highly recommend the book these ideas come from if you’re interested in reading more, I use it all the time to teach our event management degree course.
 You can buy it here at Amazon.

 What are the elements of event design?